Wednesday, September 14, 2011

 Creative architecture everywhere

-The people know what they have missed, they know what they now want . . . . and who can blame them for wanting it all now.
+The people know what they have missed, they know what they want.
+And who can blame them for wanting it all - now.

-But and the Big BUT is . . . .they are making small steps toward rehabilitation.
-Electric bikes, wind fans & solar power to generate electricity, planting of trees along every road and parks everywhere, the law to stop public spitting, the one child policy . . . . .the list goes on and on.
+Everywhere we go, they are making small steps toward rehabilitation.
+Electric bikes, wind fans & solar power to generate electricity.
+Planting of trees along every road and parks everywhere.
+The law to stop public spitting and the one child policy . . . . .the list goes on and on.